csebooks/relational-databases/content.en/intermediate-sql/sql-data-types-and-schemas/index.md

 ---
-title: 4.5 SQL Data Types and Schemas
+title:  'SQL Data Types and Schemas'
-weight: 30
+weight: 5
 ---

-4.5 SQL Data Types and Schemas## 4.5 SQL Data Types and Schemas
+# SQL Data Types and Schemas

 In Chapter 3, we covered a number of built-in data types supported in SQL, such as integer types, real types, and character types.
 There are additional built-in data types supported by SQL, which we describe below.
 We also describe how to create basic user-defined types in SQL.

-### 4.5.1 Date and Time Types in SQL
+## Date and Time Types in SQL

 In addition to the basic data types we introduced in Section 3.2, the SQL standard supports several data types relating to dates and times: